yjg30737/pyqt-folium-example/README.md

 main.html will be generated for showing the folium map. main.html contains folium related scripts.

 ## TODO
+* Toggle the sidebar
 * Connect one's route to the other
+* Stop the server when the web app is closed
+* Add feature to export it as DB
 * Get the location's name with tooltip

 ## See Also